pranay-24/Health-for-all/README.md

 # Health-for-all
-## Our solution to a real world problem. aour client which is the Health for all organization is looking to increase their reach to a community of underserved.
+## Our solution to a real world problem.
+Our client which is the Health for all partnership is looking to bridge the gap between health care and social services for clients